NTX123-456/NTX123-456.github.io/README.md

-This is a brief summary of the use and targeted audience of this website
+This website is based on project example idea 2 (creating a personal portfolio site) This is a brief summary of the use and targeted audience of this website

 This is a website targeted at future employers in the IT industry and Companies who are looking for potential software developers. (user Audience)